 Annual Pumpkin Carving

-The Annual Pumpkin Carving is hosted by the Nebraska Game & Parks and held each year at the Homestead Knolls Campground at the Calamus Reservoir.
+The Annual Pumpkin Carving is hosted by the Nebraska Game & Parks and is held each year at the Homestead Knolls Campground at the Calamus Reservoir.
 It is usually the 3rd weekend in October.
 Bring your tent or camper and join the fun!
 Check the calendar at Nebraska Game & Parks for more information.